gregg127/anton/docs/docs/03_flux_gitops.md

 * `anton-ingress`
 * `nginx` deployment

-Which were defined by static YAMLs.
-Now it's time to get them all back, but using Flux and Helm.
+These were defined by static YAMLs.
+Now it's time to bring them all back, but using Flux and Helm.

 ### nginx-ingress

-1. create YAML configuration for `nginx-service`:
+1. Create YAML configuration for `nginx-service`:
 ```yaml
 # nginx-ingress.yaml
 apiVersion: v1